ivoleitao/stash/README.md

 * The eviction of the cache uses a sampling approach to collect the candidate items.
 It currently samples the whole set using the [`Full`](https://github.com/ivoleitao/stash/blob/develop/lib/src/api/sampler/full_sampler.dart) sampler but also supports a [`Random`](https://github.com/ivoleitao/stash/blob/develop/lib/src/api/sampler/random_sampler.dart) sampling strategy
 * Definition of a cache loader to be used upon expiration of the cache
 * If permitted by the storage implementation it supports the update of only the cache entry header when recording the statistic fields (hit count, access time, expiry time and so on) without replacing the whole value.
-* Out-of-box highly performing binary serialization using [msgpack](https://msgpack.org) that was inspired on the [msgpack_dart](https://pub.dev/packages/msgpack_dart) package and adapted to the specific needs of this library
+* Out-of-box highly performing binary serialization using [msgpack](https://msgpack.org) which was inspired on the [msgpack_dart](https://pub.dev/packages/msgpack_dart) package and adapted to the specific needs of this library
 * Pluggable implementation of custom encoding/decoding, storage, expiry, eviction and sampling strategies.
 * Storage and cache harness for 3d party support of novel storage and cache frontend strategies
 * Tiered cache support allowing the configuration of a primary highly performing cache (in-memory for example) and a secondary second-level cache